-Ortho Evra is a transdermal contraceptive applied to the skin in the form of an adhesive patch and was marketed as a convenient alternative to birth control pills.
+Ortho Evra is a transdermal contraceptive applied to the skin in the form of an adhesive patch.
+It was marketed as a convenient alternative to birth control pills.
 The hormones are embedded in the patch’s adhesive layer and are slowly released when the patch is applied to the skin.
 The patch is applied once a week, and it was designed to stay on during bathing or exercise.

 Deadly Side Effects

-For more than two years now, the efficacy of the birth control patch, Ortho-Evra, has been in question after research indicated 23 deaths related to the patch.
+For more than two years now, the efficacy of the birth control patch has been in question after research indicated 23 deaths related to the patch.
 About 17 of those deaths appeared to be blood clot related.
 Dozens more women in their teens and twenties suffered strokes and other blood clot related events.